 The amount of money invested in a position is determined by the size of a lot.
 Usually, a standard lot represents 100,000 units of the base currency (the left trading uk for example 100,000 euros for a EUR / USD position).
 Buying a EUR / USD lot at the price of 1.2500 therefore amounts to buying 100,000 euros which have a value of 125,000 dollars (100,000 * 1.2500).
 It is also possible to buy split lots, for example 0.10 lot = 10,000 units.

-The change in the price of a online trading platforms is expressed in “pip”, a change in one pip is equal to 0.0001.
+The change in the price of a uk best trading platform is expressed in “pip”, a change in one pip is equal to 0.0001.
 In our example of buying a EUR / USD lot, each variation of a pip represents $ 10 or the equivalent in euros for an account whose balance is in euros (0.0001 x 100,000 = $ 10).
 If the trade moves ten pips, the trader wins or loses $ 100 depending on the direction of the market.

 The amounts invested may seem huge to retail traders, but leverage solves this problem.
 To use leverage, a trader must have a certain amount of capital which represents the margin, this minimum amount is different depending on the broker.